 Staff: How did the first recording go?

 Tsumura: Really, I was just nervous.
-Guilmon only got to show up a little at the end, so Nozawa-san was watching over me from the back.
+Guilmon only got to show up a little at the end, so Nozawa-san was watching over me from behind.
 Rewatching it now, I felt I made him really lively (laughs).

 Seki: The first episode of Tamers is an unforgettable one.
 The recording studio was in Okubo, which is near Shinjuku, where the story is set.
 We passed some elementary school students on the way back from the recording, and it really felt just like the children in the story.